Skip to main content

 2. Click Assign > Assign to People.

-• To retrieve the internal IDs of LinearB teams, please use public API or LinearB platform.
+• To retrieve internal LinearB team IDs, use the public API or the LinearB platform.

 1. Click Save and Go Back > Done.